The next big thing you would be struggling after starting a blog is to get traffic.

 CommentLuv is a WordPress comment plugin used by many bloggers which enable your commentators to leave a link back to their latest articles.

 Not only you get a backlink (Dofollow or Nofollow), but other readers can also visit your blog using that comment.
 The key here is to have an exciting title which can attract readers.

 It is probably the most effective method which you can use to get a ton of traffic from influencers having large numbers of followers.

-Most of the bloggers feel shy to email to the experts feeling that they will think of you as a spammer but trust me it’s not the case.
+Most of the bloggers feel shy about emailing to the experts and feel that they will think of you as a spammer; trust me it’s not the case.
 Even they were a noob someday, and they may have tried this method.
 So, put down your shyness and compose an email to influencers you have mentioned in your latest article.

 Below is a simple email template which I found on Kissmetrics.
 Simple but does the work well.

 Note that they haven’t asked for a share in the email as it is understood that if that person liked the article, he/she would definitely tweet about it.
 It also doesn’t make your email look spammy.

 Marius from MarkinBlog has shared some excellent tips about Blogger outreach.
 I recommend you have a look at it.